OSGeo/OSGeoLive-doc/en/overview/geoserver_overview.rst

      GeoServer supports the majority of the EPSG database of projections and can reproject to any of them on demand to allow clients with limited reprojection support to pass the load to the server.

 **WMS Tiling Cache**
-    `GeoWebCache <http://geowebcache.org/>`_ is a WMS tiling client.
+    `GeoWebCache <http://geowebcache.org/>`_ is a WMS tiling service which increases the speed of mapping applications.
 It runs as a proxy server between a map client and map server, caching tiles as they are requested, eliminating redundant requests and saving large amounts of processing time.
 GeoWebCache has been integrated into GeoServer.

+**Web Processing Service (WPS)**
+    Geospatial algorithms, including those from :doc:`JTS <jts_overview>`, can be called through GeoServer's :doc:`WPS <../standards/wps_overview>` interface.
+This includes the chaining of processes, and using rendering transformations to create powerful visualisations through the WMS interface.

 Implemented Standards
 --------------------------------------------------------------------------------